In risky bid, Trump stokes racial rancor to motivate voters

 The incendiary discourse is alarming many in his own party and running contrary to the advice of some in his inner circle, who believe it risks alienating independent and suburban voters.
-It’s a pattern that harks back to cultural divisions Trump similarly exploited in his victorious 2016 campaign.
+It’s a pattern that harks back to cultural divisions Trump exploited in his winning 2016 campaign.

 “It’s not about who is the object of the derision or the vitriol.
 The actual issue is understanding the appeal to white resentment and white fear,” said Eddie Glaude, chair of the Department of African American studies at Princeton University.
 “It’s all rooted in this panic about the place of white people in this new America.”

-Though Trump has long aired racially divisive language and grievances in the public sphere, his willingness to do so from behind the presidential seal — and on his Twitter account — has reached a breakneck pace in recent days as the nation grapples with racial injustice.
+Though Trump has long aired racially divisive language and grievances, his willingness to do so from behind the presidential seal and on his Twitter account has reached a breakneck pace.

-The president tweeted — and later deleted — a video of a supporter yelling “white power.”
+The Republican president tweeted and later deleted a video of a supporter yelling “white power.”
 He referred to the Black Lives Matter mantra as a “symbol of hate.”
 He took a swipe at NASCAR for removing the Confederate flag from its races and falsely suggested a Black driver had carried out a racially charged hoax.
-He mused about overturning a suburban fair-housing regulation and spoke approvingly of the current branding of the Washington Redskins and Cleveland Indians, team nicknames that many consider offensive to Native Americans.
+He mused about overturning a suburban fair-housing regulation and spoke approvingly of the current branding of the Washington Redskins and the Cleveland Indians, team names that many consider offensive to Native Americans.

-Most notably, he has engaged in a full-throated defense of the Confederate legacy, which he at times has cloaked within tributes to the Founding Fathers, including during a pair of high-profile Fourth of July weekend speeches.
+The White House on Twitter this week invoked “Manifest Destiny,” a belief that white Americans were divinely ordained to settle North America, and an ideology used by some to justify the removal and destruction of the native population.
+And Trump notably has engaged in a full-throated defense of the Confederate legacy, which he at times has cloaked within tributes to the Founding Fathers, including during a pair of Fourth of July weekend speeches.

 “Those who seek to erase our heritage want Americans to forget our pride and our great dignity, so that we can no longer understand ourselves or America’s destiny,” Trump said Friday at the base of Mount Rushmore.
 “In toppling the heroes of 1776, they seek to dissolve the bonds of love and loyalty that we feel for our country, and that we feel for each other.
 Their goal is not a better America; their goal is the end of America.”